MicrosoftDocs/Hololens/hololens/app-deploy-app-installer.md

 ## Installation method

-1. Check that your device is not considered managed.
+1. Check that your device isn't considered managed.
-1. Check that your HoloLens 2 device is powered on and you are signed in.
+1. Check that your HoloLens 2 device is powered on and you're signed in.
-1. On your PC navigate to your custom app, and copy yourapp.appxbundle to yourdevicename\Internal Storage\Downloads.
+1. On your PC navigate to your custom app, and copy your app.appxbundle to yourdevicename\Internal Storage\Downloads.
     After you finish copying your file, you may disconnect your device and finish the install later.
 1. From your HoloLens 2 device Open the **Start Menu**, select **All apps** and launch the **File Explorer** app.
 1. Navigate to the Downloads folder.
 You may need to on the left panel of the app select **This device** first, then navigate to Downloads.